R3marks/Jaden-Training/README.md

 The easiest way to locally host this website is using Docker.
 This will allow you to host the website locally in a docker container, however, other devices on your same network wont be able to access the docker container

 ### Prerequisites
 Install Docker Desktop for Windows.
 This will allow you to use docker compose to build the website image as well as starting and stopping it.
-The documentation for installing Docker Windows for windows can be found [here](https://docs.docker.com/docker-for-windows/install/).
+The documentation for installing Docker Desktop for Windows can be found [here](https://docs.docker.com/docker-for-windows/install/).

 Once installed you'll need to right click on the docker icon in the taskbar and switch to using Linux containers for this to work.
 This will prompt you to download the [Linux kernel update package](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package).